 Positive ROI from using the Tipalti AP automation app easily justifies the investment.
 AP automation software can save 80% on supplier invoice processing and help accounting close the books 25% faster.
 That frees up more time for value-adding strategic initiatives, decision-support, and financial analysis & planning (FP&A).
 Your company will also save money by taking worthwhile accounts payable discounts (like 2/10 net 30) and not paying duplicate or fraudulent invoices.

 The next challenge is how to structure the accounts payable department optimally when using an AP automation software app.
-Try using these 7 steps for how to organize the accounts payable department in a new small business or restructure your existing accounts payable organization:
+Try using the seven steps below for how to organize the accounts payable department in a new small business or restructure your existing accounts payable organization.

 - Assign each designated accounts payable task or role in the above table to a job.